Knickkennedy/sterling-data-exchange-deployer/README.md

 - **Ansible**: For defining and executing infrastructure as code via playbooks and roles.
 - **Go**: For orchestrating and managing the execution flow through a custom entrypoint.
-- **Containerization**: Encapsulates the automation logic within a container for portability and consistency.
+- **Containerization**: Encapsulates the deployer logic within a container for portability and consistency.

 ---